genieincodebottle/generative-ai/README.md

 GenAI related stuff for everyone.
 Simple, practical insights to get you started and keep you ahead.
 <br></br>
+⭐ Star this repo to stay updated with the latest GenAI Use cases, many more industry level Use cases coming soon.
+<br></br>

 ### 🤝 Contributing